libmir/asdf/README.md

 ASDF is a cache oriented string based JSON representation.
 It allows to easily iterate over JSON arrays/objects multiple times without parsing them.
-ASDF does not parse numbers (they are represented as strings) and does not decode escape sequence in JSON strings.
+ASDF does not parse numbers (they are represented as strings).
 ASDF values can be removed by setting `deleted` bit on.

 For line separated JSON values see `parseJsonByLine` function.